While downtime can be chaotic for businesses, they need to stay prepared to ensure they can pull out all the stops.

 For instance, you assign a qualified technician to conduct daily inspections of all heavy machinery before each shift begins.

-When the best downtime software has the data, it informs you when your machine will break down again, reducing downtime and improving maintenance management.
+When the best downtime software has the feature of utilization data checking, it informs you when your machine will break down again, reducing downtime and improving maintenance management.

 You can avoid costly shipping expenses, reduce production, and save money that would otherwise go to employee overtime compensation.